Aakash2003jain/GroupChatStoryGeneration/README.md

-# GroupChatStoryGen
+# Group Chat Story Generator

-## Overview
+## Project Description
-GroupChatStoryGen is a groundbreaking project harnessing the power of Google's Pegasus model to craft captivating narratives from group chat discussions.
-Pegasus, renowned for its prowess in abstractive text summarization, has been **fine-tuned** specifically for this purpose, enriching the storytelling experience.
+The Group Chat Story Generator is a Python-based project designed to automatically generate stories or summaries from group chat data.
+Using state-of-the-art natural language processing (NLP) models, specifically the Pegasus model from the Hugging Face transformers library, this tool can process a CSV file containing group chat messages and transform the conversational data into coherent, summarized text.
+This project is ideal for creating narrative stories or concise summaries from lengthy chat logs.

 ## Features
 - **Data Preprocessing**: The project includes scripts for preprocessing group chat data, including cleaning, formatting, and preparing it for input to the Pegasus model.